-Aboard the Anantara Dream, your comfort and safety are our utmost concerns.
-To ensure that your experience with us is safe and comfortable, we ask you to read through the following information, which pertains to health and safety, climate, and Thai manners and customs before embarking on your cruise here in Thailand.
+Aboard the Anantara Dream, your comfort and safety are of utmost importance.
+To ensure a smooth experience, we ask you to read through the following information, which pertains to health and safety, climate, and Thai social norms and customs before embarking on your cruise here in Thailand.

 We trust you will have a truly memorable stay with us on board one of the premier river cruises in Bangkok.